-A dedupe+ job is a way of taking a dedupe+ rule and applying it across either all records or a defined subset in order to locate and solve duplicates across the whole system.
+A dedupe+ job is a way of taking a dedupe+ rule and applying it across either all rows or a defined subset to locate and solve duplicates in batch.

-Dedupe+ Jobs are stored as entities and at the point in which you save, it will communicate with the Data8 servers and process the job accordingly.
+Dedupe+ Jobs are stored as rows in the dedupe+ job table and by saving a new row, it will communicate with the Data8 servers and process the job accordingly.

-- Automerge: This is a boolean option where you can enable the results to be automatically merged.
+This is a yes/no option where you can enable the results to be automatically merged.
 This defaults to "No" and should only be set to "Yes" once you are fully happy with your Dedupe+ and Merge+ rules.
 If you are running a job with Automerge enabled, we would always recommend creating a back up before as we will not be able to revert our changes.

-- Filtered Master View: Duplicare defines a master as the pot in which duplicates will be looked for.
+Duplicare defines a master as the pot in which duplicates will be looked for.
 This enables you to reduce that pot so you will only look for duplicates within a subset - for example you only want to find duplicates within your "Active Contacts".
-The drop down box for Filtered Master View is populated by both system views and your user views.
-If left blank, it
+The drop-down box for Filtered Master View is populated by both system views and your user views.
+If left blank, it will use all rows.

-- Store Duplicate ID: This is optional and defaults to "No".
-If you select "Yes", the results of the dedupe+ will populate the "Duplicate Detected ID" field on the respective entity, enabling to you to duplicate analysis in a data tool of your choice.
-Setting this to "Yes" will slow the job down as duplicare will have to apply an update to all affected records - it will also affect the modifiedon values of those records.
+This is optional and defaults to "No".
+If you select "Yes", the results of the dedupe+ will populate the "Duplicate Detected ID" column on the respective table, enabling to you to perform analysis in a data tool of your choice.
+Setting this to "Yes" will slow the job down as duplicare will have to apply an update to all affected rows - it will also affect the modifiedon values of those rows.

-- Assignment Strategy: Once the Dedupe+ Job is complete and groups of duplicates have been identified, one or more people will need to work through those groups to merge the records.
-If you have a large number of duplicates and need to split this work across multiple people, use this setting to have the groups automatically assigned to the relevant users for review.
+Once the Dedupe+ Job is complete and groups of duplicates have been identified, one or more people will need to work through those groups to merge the rows.
+If you have many duplicates and need to split this work across multiple people, use this setting to have the groups automatically assigned to the relevant users for review.

-Once you press save, it will save the record with a default status reason of "Pending".
-It can take out system up to 5 minutes to pick up the job and you'll know we have picked it up as the status will have updated to "Processing".
+Once you press save, it will save the row with a default status reason of "Pending".
+It can take out system up to 5 minutes to pick up the job and you will know we have picked it up as the status will have updated to "Processing".

-Once the job is complete, the status will change to "Completed" and if you open the dedupe+ job record, you'll now see a new "Results" tab is visible.
+Once the job is complete, the status will change to "Completed" and if you open the Dedupe+ job row, you will now see a new "Results" tab is visible.

 As well as the statistics, duplicare will have imported "groups".
-A group is 2 or more records we think is a duplicate and it's your job to work through those groups and select if it is a duplicate or not and apply that merge.
+A group is 2 or more rows we think are duplicated and it's your job to work through those groups and select if it is a duplicate or not and apply that merge.
 You have 2 options here: